+A. District Website

-- A. District Web Site - 1.
-The district may establish a Web site.
+- 1. The district may establish a Web site.
 Material appropriate for placement of the district Web site includes: district information, school information, teacher or class information, student projects and student extracurricular organization information.
 Personal, non-educationally-related information will not be allowed on the district Web site. - 2.
-The superintendent will designate a district Web publisher, responsible for maintaining the official district Web site and monitoring all district Web activity.
-The Web publisher will develop style and content guidelines for official district and school Web materials and develop procedure for the placement and removal of such material.
+The superintendent will designate a district Web publisher, responsible for maintaining the official district Website and monitoring all district Web activity.
+The Web publisher will develop style and content guidelines for official district and school Web materials and develop procedures for the placement and removal of such material.
 All official district material originating from the district posted on the district Web site must be approved through a process established by the district Web publisher.